uaraven/csql/readme.md

    - cd - change directory
    - csv - set CSV parsing options
    - inspect - inspect a CSV file - print out column names and data types of the first row

+CSQL can also execute queries passed from the command line

+    $ csql -c "SELECT * FROM file.csv WHERE column = 'value'" -o result.csv

 ## Building